 If your dog has pulmonary blastomycosis, you will see coughing, either dry or with mucus.
 This often does progress to breathing difficulty.

-Your vet will treat your dog to relieve symptoms like coughing, difficulty breathing, eye issues and getting rid of the fungus.
+Treatment aims to relieve symptoms like coughing, difficulty breathing, eye issues and getting rid of the fungus.

 In about 20% of dogs, the infection can come back–sometimes months or even years later.